 \section{Abstract}

-An attempt has been made to estimate the minimum size of the de-confined matter of Quark-Gluon Plasma (QGP) in small systems like p-Pb system that could be satisfactorily modeled with low-order hydrodynamics.
-The variation of second order transport coefficient of second order relativistic viscous hydrodynamics, the shear relaxation time has been utilized to study the sensitivity of experimental observables like elliptic flow coefficient.
-A representative system of p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV, simulated with the state-of-art framework of JETSCAPE event generator was used to study the variation of elliptic flow coefficient for peripheral collisions.
-The soft sector dynamics was simulated using an initial condition, a pre-equilibrium stage, hydrodynamics and a hadron af- terburner.
-The transverse momentum spectra and rapidity distribution was obtained for light flavored hadrons and compared with the experimental data.
-The increase in elliptic flow fluctuations indicate breakdown of fluid behavior at $dN/dy \approx 14$ for p-Pb collision at $\sqrt{s_{NN}} =$ 5.02 TeV.
+An attempt has been made to estimate the minimum size of the deconfined Quark-Gluon Plasma (QGP) matter in small systems, such as the p-Pb system, that could be satisfactorily modeled with low-order hydrodynamics.
+The variation of the second-order transport coefficient of second-order relativistic viscous hydrodynamics, the shear relaxation time, has been utilized to study the sensitivity of experimental observables like the elliptic flow coefficient.
+A representative system of p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV, simulated with the state-of-the-art framework of the JETSCAPE event generator, was used to study the variation of the elliptic flow coefficient for peripheral collisions.
+The soft sector dynamics was simulated using an initial condition, a pre-equilibrium stage, hydrodynamics, and a hadron afterburner.
+The transverse momentum spectra and rapidity distribution were obtained for light-flavored hadrons and compared with the experimental data.
+The increase in elliptic flow fluctuations indicates a breakdown of fluid behavior at $dN/dy \approx 14$ for p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV.